MichaelArestad/th_s/README.md

 Getting Started
 ---------------

 The simplest way to get going is to download `th_s` from Github.
-Then head over to http://underscores.me to generate your _s based theme from there.
-Then follow these steps:
+Then head over to http://underscores.me to generate your `_s`-based theme.
+Follow these steps to combine them:

 1. Move the contents of `th_s` into yout newly generated theme directory.
-2. Then, update the stylesheet header in style.scss
+2. Then, update the stylesheet header in `style.scss`.
 3. You can process the files using your favorite compiler.
 CodeKit and Grunt are my personal favorites.
 4. Update or delete this readme.